Rochester Football Club

-The Rochester Football Netball Club, nicknamed the Tigers, is an Australian rules football and netball club, formed at a meeting held on 8 June 1874 at Tidy's Restdown Hotel.
-The club was formed with the purpose of soon "playing and beating Echuca".
-An intense rivalry that has endured ever since regardless of which competition each was playing in.

-Rochester FNC is based in the town of Rochester, Victoria.
+The Rochester Football Netball Club, nicknamed the Tigers, is an Australian rules football and netball club, based in the town of Rochester, Victoria.
 Its teams currently play in the Goulburn Valley League, where Rochester played for the first time in 1913.

 History

 The Rochester Football Club was formed in 1874 at Tidy's Rest Down Hotel, Rochester, with a committee elected and players resolved to practice with the intention of beating Echuca.

-On 1 June 1877 at Oliver's Cafe the Victorian Football Association was formed, with Rochester FC being one of the foundation clubs.
+On 1 June 1877 at Oliver's Cafe the Victorian Football Association (VFA) was formed, with Rochester one of the foundation clubs.

 Between 1874 and 1889 (apart from 1877 in the VFA), there appears to be no evidence that Rochester played in any formal football competitions, but did play some friendly matches against local teams in most years, with regular matches against Echuca.

 Rochester played in the Echuca District Football Association against Echuca, Echuca East and Cummeragunja in 1890.

 From 1891 to 1893, Rochester played in the Northern District Football Association and in 1892, Rochester won the Aitken Football Premiership Trophy by finishing on top of the ladder, but were disqualified for playing a player without a permit, after a protest from Echuca.
 A grand final match was then arranged between Rochester and Echuca, but Rochester refused to attend and the premiership was awarded to Echuca.

 In 1893, Rochester were runners up to Echuca East for the Lyon & Sons Trophy.

 The Rochester Juniors were an official club in 1887 and played against Albion(Sandhurst FC Juniors).

 In 1903, Rochester had two teams that played in the Northern Districts Football Association - Rochester Hopetouns and Rochester Federals.

 In 1904, Rochester FC did not arrange their AGM until May and by that time there was already two other football club's formed in Rochester - Rochester Imperials and Rochester Federals FC.
 So the Rochester FC decided to go into recess for the 1904 season.
 Then in 1905, both Imperials and Federals merged to form one senior club and entered the Campaspe District Football Association.